 Turnover was down 3%, excluding divestments in the prior year.
 Lower Pharmaceutical and Vaccines sales in the US and in Established Products only partly offset by growth in Emerging Markets, Japan and ViiV Healthcare.
-Consumer Healthcare sales were lower excluding divestments completed in 2013
+Consumer Healthcare sales were lower

 A key objective of our strategy is to deliver sustainable, broadly-sourced sales growth.